ivans-innovation-lab/beautiful-jekyll/projects.md

 subtitle: Architecture, culture and process
 ---

+The source code of this lab is open, and hosted on Github within the ['ivans-innovation-lab' organziation](https://github.com/ivans-innovation-lab).
 Each project has its own git repository.
-Repositories are hosted on Github within the ['ivans-innovation-lab' organziation](https://github.com/ivans-innovation-lab).

 Apache Maven is used as a project management and comprehension tool.
 Maven supports project aggregation in addition to project inheritance.
 Maven processes projects with multiple modules so you can work with them more effectively.

 Domain Driven Design is applied through Event Sourcing and CQRS.
-How Event Sourcing enables deployment flexibility - **the application can be deployed as a monolithic or as a microservices**.
+How Event Sourcing enables deployment flexibility - **the application can be deployed as a [monolithic](#monolithic) or as a [microservices](#microservices)**.

 Please read the [Documentation](https://www.gitbook.com/read/book/ivans-innovation-lab/my-company).

 ![Dependiencies - tree](https://github.com/ivans-innovation-lab/ivans-innovation-lab.github.io/raw/master/img/my-company-dependencies.png)

 ---
-# Monolith
+# Monolithic

-This version of the application is deployed as a single monolithic application on the backend and an Angular application on the frontend.
+This version of the application is deployed as a single monolithic application on the backend, and an Angular application on the frontend.

 ## [my-company-monolith (backend)](https://ivans-innovation-lab.github.io/my-company-monolith) [![CircleCI](https://circleci.com/gh/ivans-innovation-lab/my-company-monolith.svg?style=svg)](https://circleci.com/gh/ivans-innovation-lab/my-company-monolith)